ThePeopleAlchemist Edit: book review

 The modern workplace hosts a collection of employees from different backgrounds, races, nations, religions and sexual orientations.
-For a company to function, all these people have to work together.
+And so for a company to function, all these people have to work together.

-Thus, people can fix a biased outlook by acting unbiased, even insincerely.
+- People can fix a biased outlook by acting unbiased.
+Even insincerely.

-When people see that those whom they view as different actually share their interests and concerns, their intolerance fades.
+- When people see what they view differently share their interests and concerns, their intolerance fades.

-Positive biases that lead to overly favourable treatment can also be destructive.
+- Positive biases with overly favourable treatment can also be destructive.

-Bias is defined as a rigid positive or negative belief about a group of people.
-Such prejudice is an attitude, not a behaviour.
-Individuals can correct discriminatory thinking, even if it is persistent, when they become aware of its presence and seek to minimise its influence on their lives.
+- Bias is a rigid belief about a group of people.
+Positive or negative.
+Such prejudice is an attitude.
+Not a behaviour.
+Individuals can correct discriminatory thinking.
+Even a persistent one when they become aware of it.
+And then seek to minimise its influence on their lives.

-Bias is a conditioned response, so people can change it by raising their awareness, exploring alternative ways of thinking and practising new behaviours.
-The “visual renewal process” raises their consciousness of their own biased assumptions so they can replace them with more rational, less emotional conclusions.
+- Bias is a conditioned response.
+People can change it.
+Firstly by raising their awareness.
+Secondly, by exploring alternative ways of thinking.
+Finally, by practising new behaviours.
+The “visual renewal process” raises consciousness of biased assumptions.
+Which can be replaced with more rational, less emotional conclusions.
 This process has seven stages:

 - Redefine groups

-Dialogue can be the best antidote to discrimination.
-The key to leading a significant discussion is to set up a conversation that fulfils a stated purpose but that is not charged with emotion.
-Discussions to deal with discrimination must have a goal.
-Lead all the participants to understand and agree that they face a common enemy – bias – which this discussion can help them control.
+- Dialogue can be the best antidote to discrimination.
+But the key to leading a significant discussion is to set up a conversation with a stated purpose, not charged with emotion.
+But when setting up meetings to deal with discrimination, they must have a goal.
+So, first, lead all the participants to understand and agree that they face a common enemy – bias.
+Then, the discussion can help them control.